The Josiah Bayly House – Oldest House in Cambridge

 The Floating Ghost

-There’s a belief that spirits will attach themselves to buildings or objects and travel with them where every they go.
+There’s a belief that spirits will attach themselves to buildings or objects and travel with them wherever they go.
 This Redcoat has been called the “floating ghost” because he floated across the Bay from Annapolis and he floats around the house.